madrilene/lenesaile.com/src/en/blog/2022-02-15-new-store-alberto-ballesteros-eleventy-snipcart.md

 <html lang="es"></html>
 ```

-For the highest possible security of our websites, we set up HTTP response headers.
+For the highest possible security of our websites, we set up <code>HTTP response header</code>.
 The Content Security Policy (CSP) header is an additional layer of security that helps detect and mitigate certain types of attacks such as cross-site scripting (XSS) and data injection attacks.
 We do this by specifying exactly which resources the browser can load.

 For Snipcart to work, we have to enable script retrieval through Snipcart in the Content Security Policy header.

+## Successful sale!

-As we have achieved our first sale, it lists the item automatically within the products section.
-The buyer is listed in the customer section and in the order section the transaction appears with the customer details.
+When we have achieve our first sale, the item is listed automatically within the products section.
+The buyer details are stored in the customer section and in the order section the transaction appears with the customer details.

 {% imagePlaceholder "./src/assets/images/blog/snipcart-ventas.jpg", "", "", "", "Pantallazo del panel de administración de Snipcart", "We have sold the first copy of the book through the website!
 The product now appears in the Snipcart administration panel." %}

 ## Conclusion and recommendations: How to choose the best solution for an online store?

 In case of albertoballesteros.com, I directly handle the creation of the products in the <code>json</code> file.
 However, for my clients, this would be quite cumbersome.
-Instead, they can enter the products and their properties in a Google sheet (Excel) and then I convert this format into a <code>json</code> file that I can use directly.
+Instead, they can enter the products and their properties in a Google sheet (Excel) and then I convert this format into a <code>json</code> file that Eleventy can process.

 Each customer has individual needs.
 Shopify is the first choice for many because of its flexibility, ease of use and good value for money.
 Some large companies also use Shopify.

-For jamstack websites where the store is more of an add-on, Snipcart is a perfect solution with its combination of easy setup and deep customization.
+For Jamstack websites where the store is more of an add-on, Snipcart and Stripe are great solutions with their combination of easy setup and deep customization.

 For a Wordpress site, the CMS's own Woocommerce plugin is a classic.
-It is also possible to combine Wordpress with other store solutions.
+It is also possible to combine Wordpress with the other store solutions.

+## What is the best solution for an online store?

-**When making a decision, the following questions need to be answered:**
+When making a decision, the following questions need to be answered:

 - How much do you want to pay for a shop solution?
 Development costs and running costs (such as Shopify's monthly contribution) should be included.
 - What are your technical skills and those of your team: how much do you want and can you set up yourself?
 - What do you envision for the functionality and usability of the store?
 - How big is or will your store be?
 You have to consider that for the scalability and adaptability of the platform.

+Put yourself in your customers' shoes: Would you give personal data and payment information to a dubious-looking website?
+To a website that doesn't exude trust all around?

 In the end, the work and money invested in a fast, attractive and secure store website is always worth it.
 It will be reflected in sales, and the costs incurred at the beginning will soon be recovered.